 Gasps its whole soul of music in one sound,

 And dies beneath the waves of its own voice!

 Kennedy, A.L.
 (2000), On Bullfighting, Yellow Jersey Press

-That said, it’s not actually a good book to associate with any sort of trend.
 On Bullfighting is a wondrous little book, hard to label, tough to slot into a place on the shelf.
 It is an intimate book, discussing matters of personal relevance, discussing pain and loss, bringing up sadness and exhaustion of the soul.
 On the other hand, it is quite an earnest, serious discussion of bullfighting, filled to the brim with facts and observations.
 Kennedy is careful, systematic, providing contexts and varying perspectives to the things she discusses.
 It is also a book on travel, on meeting a different country, a different culture, while at the same time having the same encounter on the page, reading books, an article.
 This is a perfect book.
 Perfectly calibrated, perfectly written.
 It’s smart, sane, beautiful and enlightening.

 The narrative of the book starts in a room in the writer’s native Scotland, as she is about to step from a ledge and end her life.
 She chooses a quiet day so she’s not “gawped“ at when she dies, because “she’s had enough embarrassment for one life”, nor does she want to hurt or discomfort someone, since, after all, “[i]t’s only me I want to kill.”
 This situation came about due to a chain of events, including the loss of a loved one, making her “rather averagely brokenhearted” and, perhaps more importantly, the loss of her writing.
 We learn that she hasn’t written anything in a while:

 I am a writer who doesn’t write and that makes me no-one at all.
 I don’t look very different but I have nothing of value inside.